fastify/fastify-routes-stats/README.md

 fastify.register(require('@fastify/routes-stats'), {
   printInterval: 4000, // milliseconds
-  decoratorName: "performanceMarked", // decorator is set to true if a performace.mark was called for the request })
+  decoratorName: "performanceMarked", // decorator is set to true if a performance.mark was called for the request })

 fastify.get('/', function (request, reply) {